Essential: the historical football celebrated in june

 In three words: historic, trendy, imperishable

-The beautiful Synagogue was built by the end of 800, with precious mosaics.
+The beautiful Synagogue was built by the end of the year 800, with precious mosaics.
 The Jewish Museum documents the history of Jewish people in Florence and houses a rich collection of objects of worship.

 The Uffizi Gallery and the Vasari Corridor present some of the most important artworks in the world.
 In the Uffizzi there are masterpieces from Italian and foreign artists, such as Cimabue, Giotto, Masaccio, Fra Angelico, Leonardo, Botticelli, Michelangelo, Piero della Francesca, Rafaello, Caravaggio, Rubens, Rembrandt, Durero, Goya among others.
-The Vasari Corridor was built by Vasari in just 5 months, requested by the Medici family, and for safety reasons to connect the Palazzo Vecchio and the Palazzo Pitti: it’s an high street that features today a series of portraits and passes on the Ponte Vecchio, the oldest bridge in the city, famous worldwide for its architecture and the typical jewelry shops.
+The Vasari Corridor was built by Vasari in just 5 months, requested by the Medici family, and for safety reasons to connect the Palazzo Vecchio and the Palazzo Pitti: it’s a high street that features today a series of portraits and passes on the Ponte Vecchio, the oldest bridge in the city, famous worldwide for its architecture and the typical jewelery shops.

 Looking for the best apartments in Santa Croce Florence?